BAJAJ FINSERV DIRECT LIMITED

 Can You Get an Education Loan with a Bad CIBIL Score

-While a low CIBIL score can make it harder to secure an education loan, approval is still possible under certain conditions.
+Yes, you can still get an education loan with a bad CIBIL score, although it may be more challenging.
 Lenders may impose stricter terms such as higher interest rates, reduced loan amounts, or additional documentation.

 However, applying with a co-applicant who has a strong credit score or offering collateral can help strengthen your application.
 It is strongly recommended to monitor your credit score regularly and review your credit report for any discrepancies.